 Marsha P. Johnson

-Marsha P. Johnson was a black LGBT activist and drag queen who is credited as a pioneer of the civil rights movement.
+Marsha P. Johnson was a Black LGBTQ+ activist, drag queen, and pioneer of the Civil Rights Movement.
 Johnson was also the co-founder of Street Transvestite Action Revolutionaries (S.T.A.R.), which she led alongside Sylvia Rivera.

 Early Life

-Johnson was originally born Malcolm Michaels Jr. on August 24th, 1945 in Elizabeth, New Jersey.
+Johnson was born Malcolm Michaels Jr. in Elizabeth, New Jersey, on August 24, 1945.
 Johnson maintained a very religious mindset throughout her life.
 After being sexually assaulted, Johnson's perception of her sexuality became hidden until she graduated from Edison High School and moved to New York City at the age of 17.

 Exploring Identity

-While many people refer to Marsha P Johnson as a black transgender activist, she never explicitly used the term transgender.
-While this may be because the term wasn't prevalent at the time, it is more accurate to consider Johnson gender non-conforming or non-binary.
+While many people refer to Marsha P. Johnson as a Black transgender activist, she never explicitly used the term transgender.
+While this may be because the term wasn't prevalent then, it is more accurate to consider Johnson as gender non-conforming or non-binary.

 Johnson relied on sex work to get by and suffered countless transgressions both from the public and police throughout her life.
-This tension, which was felt across the entire LGBT community, would come to a head on June 28th, 1969.
+This tension, which was felt across the entire LGBTQ+ community, would come to a head on June 28, 1969.

 Stonewall Riots

-While many consider Marsha as one of the initiators of the clash, Johnson repeatedly denied this, stating the riots had already begun when she arrived at the Stonewall building.
+While many consider Marsha to be one of the initiators of the clash, Johnson repeatedly denied this, stating the riots had already begun when she arrived at the Stonewall building.

 Later Activism

-Johnson joined the Gay Liberation Front, a coalition of LGBT civil rights groups and activists, soon after the Stonewall riots.
+Johnson joined the Gay Liberation Front, a coalition of LGBTQ+ civil rights groups and activists, soon after the Stonewall riots.
 Johnson later participated in the first gay pride march on the first anniversary of the Stonewall riots in 1970.
-Soon after, Johnson founded the Street Transvestite Action Revolutionaries (S.T.A.R.) organization, which sought to provide housing and other assistance to gay and trans sex workers and homeless youth in New York City, alongside Sylvia Rivera.
+Soon after, Johnson founded the Street Transvestite Action Revolutionaries (STAR) organization alongside Sylvia Rivera, which sought to provide housing and other assistance to gay and trans sex workers and homeless youth in New York City.

 Death and Legacy

-Johnson is credited with being at the forefront of the LGBT civil rights movement.
-She played a pivotal role in providing a space within the broader LGBT community for transgender and gender-nonconforming individuals and drag queens, paving the way for the work that has been done in the decades since her passing.
+Johnson is credited with being at the forefront of the LGBTQ+ civil rights movement.
+She played a pivotal role in providing a space within the broader LGBTQ+ community for transgender and gender-nonconforming individuals and drag queens, paving the way for the work that has been done in the decades since her passing.